konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 #### Item IDs

 Item objects must contain some unique identifier which is either a string or number.
 The property key of this identifier is a required config argument called `idProperty`, which will usually be `"id"`.
-If no unique identifier is present in the API data, an artificial one can be injected before passing the data into these hooks, which can be done in the useQuery `select` callback (see instances where we have used `"_ui_unique_id"`).
+If no unique identifier is present in the API data, an artificial one can be injected before passing the data into these hooks.
+This can be done in the useQuery `select` callback (see instances where we have used `"_ui_unique_id"`).
+Another option is to use the query hook `useWithUiId()` on the react-query fetched data.
+Since `select` modified data is not part of the query cache, it does not matter if transforms are done in react-query, `useWithUiId` hook, or other means.

 Any state which keeps track of something by item (i.e. by row) makes use of `item[idProperty]` as an identifier.
 Examples of this include selected rows, expanded rows and active rows.
-Valid `idProperty` values are also enforced by TypeScript generics; if an `idProperty` is provided that is not a property on the `TItem` type, you should get a type error.
+Valid `idProperty` values are also enforced by TypeScript generics.
+If an `idProperty` is provided that is not a property on the `TItem` type, you should get a type error.

 > ⚠️ TECH DEBT NOTE: Things specific to `useQuery` and `_ui_unique_id` here are Konveyor-specific notes that should be removed after moving this to table-batteries.